RatseerOfRattesse/COAWiki/docs/Worldbuilding/The Cosmos/Cosmic Combat.md

 ---
 description: Worldbuilding for COA.
-subtitle: 'no epic combat in space' fuck off
+subtitle: \'no epic combat in space\' fuck off
 ---

-# Interdimensional Society
+# Cosmic Combat
 *'no epic combat in space' fuck off*

 ???+ warning ":fontawesome-solid-file-circle-exclamation: Spoiler"